Kezzzzz/exploring-canvas/README.md

 ## Enhancements!!

-There is some SERIOUS QOL improvements that can be made to this project.
-I will try to list them but they are forever being fixed and added.

 - [ ] Add a way to delete an image
 - [ ] Add a way to delete all annotations
 - [ ] Make the whole thing responsive and mobile friendly